 Taking high school courses during the 8th grade year provides opportunities for students to take advanced courses when they are juniors and/or seniors.
 Students have opportunities to take a variety of Advanced Placement rigorous courses that may be recognized at a college or university that the student will attend.
 Students may also complete additional pathway courses.
-In addition, students have the option to take advantage of Dual Enrollment courses.
-Students earn high school credit via Dual Enrollment program as well as college hours as they attend a college, university, or technical college while in high school.
+In addition, students have the option to take advantage of Dual Enrollment/Move on When Ready courses.
+Students earn high school credit via the Move On When Ready program as well as college hours as they attend a college, university, or technical college while in high school.
 Finally, a student may want to graduate at the end of the 3rd year of high school or after the fall semester of the 4th year of high school to move on to his/her college and career goal.
 Taking high school courses during the 8th grade year means that graduation requirements may be met at these checkpoints.